Free 2 year parts warranty

 two years. free. unlimited mile. industry leading.

 Stigan Turbochargers are known for quality and performance.
 We stand behind our products with a free 2 year unlimited mile warranty.
 Our warranty is the best in the business.
 If there happens to be an instance where a turbocharger needs to be replaced, the warranty covers the shipping to and from the customer.
 We can provide this level of warranty because we know it will rarely get used.
-Stigan turbochargers are made to last!
+Stigan turbochargers are made to outlast!

 Stigan warranties are handled at the distributor level.
 If you have any questions in regards to a warranty, please contact the distributor from where you purchased your Stigan auto part.
 We only partner with the best auto parts companies.
 All of our distributors' customer service departments are more than prepared to handle any questions you may have.